usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 Build Instructions
 ------------------

-The CMakeLists defines the build instructions that are used for this package when :bash:`colcon build` is run for the workspace.
+:file:`CMakeLists.txt` defines the build instructions that are used for this package when :bash:`colcon build` is run for the workspace.
 The necessary ROS dependencies are located, the :file:`ariac_tutorials` python module is installed, and the :file:`tutorial_1.py` executable is installed.

 .. code-block:: cmake
     :caption: CMakeLists.txt